The Path Made Clear Summary

 You just need to discover it.

-Material gains, fame, property—all of these things are just surrogates, substitutes about something else.
+Material gains, fame, property—all of these things are just surrogates, substitutes for something else.
 And to discover that something else, you need nothing but attention and awareness.

 The holy mountain isn’t located in the distance: it is buried deep inside your heart.s